 (Step 1a) You must cancel the alarm.
-This is done via text messaging with the cell phone or by sending e-mail message.
+This is done via text messaging with the cell phone if you're outside of the lab or by sending e-mail message to ppicker if you're in the lab.
 Look at the text message with automatic location and remember alarm ID number that is included in the subject line (alarmid).